Home Tutorials How to Create a Linux Bootable USB Flash Drive

 How to Create a Linux Bootable USB Using the Windows CMD Prompt

-You can also create the live Linux media using the CMD prompt of your Windows machine.
+You can also create live Linux media using the CMD prompt on your Windows machine.
 Follow the below steps to do this.
 Make sure you have already downloaded the ISO file of your chosen Linux distribution.

 Step – 1: Insert USB Device

-Insert the USB device to your machine and select do nothing if a prompt appears.
+Insert the USB device into your machine and select Do Nothing if a prompt appears.
 The device should have at least 4 GB of free space available to it.
 Try plugging the USB device into a high-speed port for faster writing.

 Step – 2: Run DISKPART